 The bay on the northwest side of Koh Similan (Island #8) is the best protected overnight stop in the group.
 Inside the bay, on the 8-12 metres sand and coral outcrop shelf, the government has installed moorings for general use.

-Other moorings laid by dive shop operators can be used if vacant.
-However, dive boats often return in the late afternoon to use the moorings.
+You can also use other moorings laid by dive shop operators if vacant.
+However, be aware that dive boats often return in the late afternoon to use their moorings.
 If all moorings are taken, anchorage is only possible on the outer edge of the bay in 15-30 metres.

 56 miles from Patong Bay

-Anchorage is in 12 metres, as the sandy bottom starts to fall away to deeper water.
+Anchorage at Koh Miang is in 12 metres, as the sandy bottom starts to fall away to deeper water.
 Completely open as it is to the northeast, it’s not a good overnight anchorage when the monsoon is strong or unpredictable.

 Beautiful white sand backs fringing coral gardens, which extend some 200 metres off the beach.
 In the trees behind, the national park headquarters for the Similan Islands offers some basic bungalows, tent camping grounds and a small restaurant.